pgdogdev/docs/docs/features/sharding/unique-ids.md

     export NODE_ID=pgdog-prod-2
     ```

-When configured correctly, you're able to get each node's identifier by querying the [admin](../../administration/index.md) database, for example:
+When configured correctly, you can get each node's identifier by querying the [admin](../../administration/index.md) database, for example:

 === "Command"
     ```